lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_2/Readme.md

     3. That is a lot to type and keep straight, so to help make the model names shorter to type  and easier to read, let us use the helper script scripts/setupenv.sh that sets up shell variables we can use.
 For reference, here are the contents of scripts/setupenv.sh:
     ```bash
     # Create variables for all models used by the tutorials to make
+    #  it easier to reference them with short names

     # check for variable set by setupvars.sh in the SDK, need it to find models
     : ${InferenceEngine_DIR:?Must source the setupvars.sh in the SDK to set InferenceEngine_DIR}